 The added cost conveyed in Change Order No. 7 derives from IBCC being utilized to provide a man-lift for Saturday (12/5/15) in order to expedite placement of flooring material in the CAA/DO building on multiple floors.
-Change Order No. 8 represents full and complete compensation for all cost, direct and indirect, associated with the work and time agreed herein, including but not limited to, all costs incurred for extended overhead, disruption or suppression of work, labor inefficiencies, and the change's impact on the unchanged work.
+Change Order No. 8 represents full and complete compensation for all cost, direct and indirect, associated with the work and time agreed herein, including but not limited to, all costs incurred for extended overhead, disruption or suspension of work, labor inefficiencies, and the change's impact on the unchanged work.
 Detailed costs are listed on the attached Change Order Summary.

-Chris Carlson, Chief of Staff & Facilities Development Bart Doering, Facilities Development Director
+Prepared By: Wolde-Ab Isaac, President, Riverside Chris Carlson, Chief of Staff & Facilities Development Bart Doering, Facilities Development Director

-Change Orders No 7 and 8\Summary-Inland Building Construction Companies, Inc.
+Change Orders No 7 and 8\Summary-Inland Building Construction Companies, Inc